How much should I expect to pay for Olumiant®?

 - Take Olumiant exactly as your doctor says.

-- Take Olumiant once a day with or without food.
+- Take Olumiant once a day by mouth with or without food.

 For more information, call 1-800-545-5979 or go to www.olumiant.com.